LEVEL 3: A LEVEL

 - Jugendkultur: Mode, Musik und Fernsehen

 - Kunst und Architektur

 - Politik und die Jugend

 - Die Wiedervereinigung und ihre Folgen

-The department and Learning Centre are well stocked with specialised resources, DVDs, books and magazines plus satellite television and a digital language lab, all of which you are expected to use to help you succeed in learning German.
+The department and Learning Centre are well stocked with specialised resources, DVDs, books and magazines plus a digital language lab to help you succeed in learning German.